 Second City’ by Chris Terry, No, not the C.A.Oakley book, although that is to be recommended also—this is a book of photographs of Old Glasgow.
 Some standards are included but there are many I cannot recall having seen before—and I have seen a lot!
 They are all black and white, of course, and they cover 100 years from Victorian Glasgow to the swinging sixties (1860 –1960).

 The Theatre Royal‘ by Graeme Smith.
 The story of the Theatre Royal in Glasgow.
-Now an Opera House, it has seen many types of entertainment, from theatre to television to vaudeville.
+It has seen many types of entertainment, from theatre to television to vaudeville.
 This book tells its story and also the story of its predecessor in Dunlop Street.

 Our Glasgow‘ by Piers Dudgeon.
 Mr Dudgeon has researched Glasgow’s history through the voices of its people, past and present.
 He takes examples from past social commentators and people who have lived through the vast changes of more recent times.